ietf-rats-wg/eat/draft-ietf-rats-eat.md

 They do not describe the entity.

 They may appear in Attestation Evidence or Attestation Results.
-When these claims appear in Attestation Evidence, they must never be passed through the Verifier into Attestation Results.
+When these claims appear in Attestation Evidence, they SHOULD not be passed through the Verifier into Attestation Results.

 ### Token ID Claim (cti and jti)